 Time frame: From the date of randomization to the first occurrence (total follow up time up to approximately 36 months)

-Time frame: From date of randomization until the date of death from any cause assessed up to the end of the study, which is estimated to be up to approximately 36 months
+Time frame: From date of randomization until the date of death from any cause assessed up to the end of the study, up to approximately 36 months

-Time frame: From date of randomization until the date of the sudden death or resuscitated sudden cardiac arrest assessed up to the end of the study, which is estimated to be up to approximately 36 months
+Time frame: From date of randomization until the date of the sudden death or resuscitated sudden cardiac arrest assessed up to the end of the study, up to approximately 36 months

-Time frame: From the date of randomization up to End of Study (EOS) assessment.
+Time frame: From the date of randomization up to end of study.
 Total follow up time up to approximately 36 months.

-Time frame: From the date of randomization up to End of Study (EOS) assessment.
+Time frame: From the date of randomization up to end of study.
 Total follow up time up to approximately 36 months.

-Time frame: From the date of randomization up to End of Study (EOS) assessment.
+Time frame: From the date of randomization up to end of study.
 Total follow up time up to approximately 36 months.

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.